muratavci05/ReactJS-NasaAPP-API/README.md

 React Hooks
 What I learned
 This is the first time I made a multi-page layout with React.js.
 I completed the project using react-router and react hooks.
 I also used the json file provided to utilize and display the information.
 I also focused on accessibility and made sure that the layout of my pages are accessible to both keyboard users and screen readers.
 I also learned a lot about using React and Sass together and found it easy to work with.

+In order to display and tab through my buttons with the right and left arrow key, I used the useRef hook in order to reference the parent div of my buttons. and I used the map method to display my buttons along with the names from the json file